laclouis5/StructureAnnotator/README.md

 - Command `a`: creates a new crop.
 A new crop is automatically generated if none are present on the current image while issuing a creation command.
 - Command `z`: undo the last action (if present, the bounding box is always treated as the last annotated element).
 Redo is not supported.
 - Commands `e` and `r`: move to previous or next image.
 This saves the current annotation file automatically.
+- Commands `w` and `x`: focus previous or next crop annotation.
+The focused annotation is represented by a blue circle next to the box or the stem.
+No visible circle means that a new empty annotation is focused.
+- Commands `1` to `9`: change the crop annotation label that will be used when a new annotation is created.
 - Command `s`: manually save the annotation.
-- Commands `1` to `9`: change the crop annotation label that will be used when a new annotation is created.
+Not necessary since quitting the program of moving between images triggers saving.
 - Command `q`: quits the program.
-- Logs can be streamed in real time, open `logs.log` in a console.
+- Logs can be streamed in real time by opening `logs.log` in a console.

 ## Todo
 - [x] Add commands to change image